 Introduction: Günther Oberhollenzer

-Finissage, Artist talk and Catalogue Presentation: Thursday, 23 November at 7 p.m.
+Finissage, Artist talk and Catalogue presentation: Thursday, 23 November, 7 p.m.

 sponsored by: BKA Kunst; MA7-Kultur; Cyberlab; SecurityAccess